hniska/lessons-learned/a_few_lessons_learned.md

 ### Reactive FASTMAP and commit queues

 When a commit queue commit fails for a device the CDB will still have the intended configuration and be out of sync with the device.
 That poses a problem if your reactive FASTMAP loop has &quot;config on device&quot; as a criterion for progressing.
-If the service has such a criterion the progress subscriber (will be hard with kickers) will have to look at the service plan commit-queue list.
+If the service has such a criterion the progress subscriber (or kicker but the kicker monitor XPATH might get pretty complex) will have to look at the service plan commit-queue list.
 To learn more about service plans check the &quot;Progress reporting using plan-data&quot; chapter in the development guide.

 Snippet from tailf-ncs-plan.yang
 ```yang